HazyResearch/EmptyHeaded/README.md

 -----------------
 Make your life easier and use our [Docker images](https://hub.docker.com/r/craberger/emptyheaded/) which are *always* up to date.

 Unfortunately iPython notebooks and Docker containers do not interact easily but you can run python queries just fine in these containers!
+Simply inspect our iPython notebooks in this repository (can view on github) and make corresponding python programs.
+Or checkout our test python scripts in the `test` folder.

 Setting up Environment
 -----------------